gitdeepsingh/data-structures-algorithms/notes/sorting.md

   <img src="/images/quickSort-bigO.JPG" width=500 height=125 />

 ### Radix Sort
-    > Special sort for itegers, not a coparison sort
+    > Special sort for integers, not a coparison sort
     > exploit the digit place in an integer
     > this technique sorts the elements by first grouping the individual digits of the same place value.
     Then, sort the elements according to their increasing/decreasing order.